Want To Help Your Kids’ Overworked Teacher? Don’t Be A Jerk

 To get through this time, we have to stick together.
 This is about encouraging one another during a part of the marathon where we feel like we can’t go on.
 Let’s hope that means we are finally in transition, that turning point in the race, where we’ve finally reached the final stretch.

 Stephanie Malia Krauss is a mom, educator, and social worker.
 She is the founder of First Quarter Strategies and the author of Making It: What Today’s Kids Need for Tomorrow’s World.
-Her next book, Whole Child, Whole Life Learning: 10 Ways to Help Kids Thrive Now and in the Future will be released in 2023.
+Her next book, Whole Child, Whole Life: 10 Ways to Help Kids Thrive Now and in the Future will be released in 2023.
 Find her on Twitter @stephanie_malia.